PowerDNS/pdns/pdns/recursordist/docs/metrics.rst

 ^^^^^^^^^^^^^^
 number of queries received with the DO bit set

+.. _stat-dnssec-result-bogus:

 dnssec-result-bogus
 ^^^^^^^^^^^^^^^^^^^
 number of DNSSEC validations that had the   Bogus state.
 Since 4.4.2 detailed counters are available, see below.
+Since 4.5.0, if :ref:`setting-x-dnssec-names` is set, a separate set of ``x-dnssec-result-...`` metrics become available, counting the DNSSEC validation results for names suffix-matching a name in ``x-dnssec-names``.

 dnssec-result-bogus-no-valid-dnskey
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^